Skip to content

 Ellen Schneiderman, Executive Vice President for Special Events and Individual Giving

-Ellen Schneiderman, who joined Henry Street as a grant writer in 2007, was promoted to Deputy Development Officer, Special Events and Individual Giving in July 2013.
+Ellen, who joined Henry Street as a grant writer in 2007, was promoted to Deputy Development Officer, Special Events and Individual Giving in July 2013.
 She was named an executive vice president in 2023.
 Ellen manages a comprehensive program to attract gifts through direct solicitations, special events, sponsorships, and planned giving.
 In her early years at Henry Street, she focused on institutional giving for the Abrons Arts Center and complex government social service proposals.
 She is a graduate of Brown University with a degree in visual arts and community health.

 Cindy Singh, Vice President, Older Adult Services

-Cindy Singh joined Henry Street Settlement in September 2007 as the program director for Good Companions Senior Center (now the Older Adult Center).
+Cindy joined Henry Street Settlement in September 2007 as the program director for Good Companions Senior Center (now the Older Adult Center).
 In 2009, she assumed the position of program director of Healthy Senior Select’s Meals on Wheels, the largest provider in Manhattan.
 During her tenure at MoW, she was crucial in guiding the program’s vulnerable population through several challenging times in New York City’s history—including Super Storm Sandy, MTA strikes, blackouts, and most recently the Covid-19 pandemic.
 Cindy holds a master’s degree in public administration from Metropolitan College of New York.

 Translate >>